-A couple of months ago, I found this awesome 4WD Queensland Atlas by Murray White that includes a range of 4WD trips across Queensland, including detailed trip notes and maps.
-So we thought we should use it to plan our Sandstone Belt trip.
-It actually turned out to be a fantastic resource so I’m very glad we had the maps and track information at hand on our way to Expedition National Park.
+To plan our Sandstone Belt trip, we used Murray White’s awesome 4WD Queensland Atlas.
+The book includes a range of 4WD trips across Queensland, including detailed trip notes and maps.
+For our almost Outback trip, it turned out to be a fantastic resource so I’m very glad we had the maps and track information at hand on our way to Expedition National Park.

-Here’s a bit more on the Expedition NP leg of our awesome Queensland road trip.
+So here’s a bit more on the Expedition National Park leg of our awesome Queensland road trip.

-From Cania Gorge we set off for the sleepy town of Theodore, some 200 km away, to start the first leg of our 4WD trip through Expedition National Park, pretty much following the route in the book (from Theodore into Expedition via Lake Murphy to Bauhinia; if you’re keen, check out the map).
+From Cania Gorge we set off for the sleepy town of Theodore, some 200 km away, to start the first leg of our 4WD trip through Expedition National Park.
+We pretty much followed the route in the book, travelling from Theodore into Expedition via Lake Murphy to Bauhinia (if you’re keen, check out the map).

-On our way, we passed through the town of Banana and I got really excited about seeing giant bananas.
+On our way to Expedition, we passed through the town of Banana and I got really excited about seeing giant bananas.
 But to my disappointment, no big banana or anything even remotely to do with bananas was to be found. 🙁

 We set up camp in a nice, flatish area near the creek bed and discovered the next morning that we actually camped in the day use area.
 Who on earth would drive to this remote spot for the day is, however, beyond me…

-Looking back, I wish we had planned more than one night there as we had barely any time for exploring nearby Robinson Gorge the next morning.
+Looking back, I wish we had planned more than one night there.
+We had barely any time for exploring nearby Robinson Gorge the next morning.
 It was such a pleasant and relaxing spot, I could have stayed there for a few more days.

 It seems strange that Expedition NP is so underrated, perhaps because it is rather remote.
-I had very low expectations of the whole area but it is really quite beautiful, especially with Robinson Gorge at its narrowest being barely six metres wide with sheer cliffs on both sides.
+I had very low expectations of the whole area but it is really quite beautiful.
+Robinson Gorge at its narrowest is barely six metres wide with sheer cliffs on both sides.
 Talk about being impressed! 🙂

-If we’d had the time, we definitely would have explored the bottom of the gorge as there’s a rocky path leading down into it (but the rest is bush bashing, there are no tracks in the actual gorge).
+Exploring the bottom of the gorge would have been awesome as there’s a rocky path leading down into it.
+The rest is bush bashing though, there are no tracks in the actual gorge.
 You could easily spend a day there, looking at the rock formations and wandering to the narrow end of the gorge.
 It looks just beautiful.
 Oh well, another time… 🙂